-Category 4 - Attempted theft from the person - 45

-Category 8 - Vandalism - 82, 84, 86
+Category 2 - Attempted assaults - 21 Category 4 - Attempted theft from the person - 45 Category 7 - Attempted theft - all Category 8 - Vandalism - 82, 84, 86 Category 9 - Threats - all

-3.7.2 Code 82: Vandalism to a motor vehicle
+3.8.2 Code 82: Vandalism to a motor vehicle

 Vandalism to motor vehicles (cars/vans/motorbikes/mopeds) includes scratches to cars, dents in the bodywork and slashed tires.
 For an incident of vandalism to a motor vehicle to have occurred, damage must have been done maliciously.
 If there is uncertainty about whether the damage was done deliberately, please see the notes for code 87.